Responsible Supply Chain | ESG | Lam Research

 We require newly contracted suppliers to:

-• Acknowledge and agree to adhere to the principles set forth in our GSCC, which is based on the RBA’s COC, the UN Guiding Principles on Business and Human Rights, the UN Global Compact, and the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work.
+• Acknowledge and agree to adhere to the principles set forth in our Global Supplier Code of Conduct (GSCC), which is based on the UN Guiding Principles on Business and Human Rights, the UN Global Compact, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, and the RBA Code of Conduct (COC)

-• Complete Corporate self-assessment questionnaires (SAQs) and Responsible Labor SAQs,2 and provide Validated Assessment Program (VAP) audit reports.
+• Complete Corporate self-assessment questionnaires (SAQs) and Responsible Labor SAQs,2 and provide Validated Assessment Program (VAP) audit reports and corrective action plans upon request

 Ongoing validation